A Tight Upper Bound on the Average Order of Dominating Sets of a Graph: Abstract

 \section{Abstract}

-In this paper we study the the average order of dominating sets in a graph, $\avd(G)$.
+In this paper we study the average order of dominating sets in a graph, $\avd(G)$.
 Like other average graph parameters, the extremal graphs are of interest.
 Beaton and Brown (2021) conjectured that for all graphs $G$ of order $n$ without isolated vertices, $\avd(G) \leq 2n/3$.
 Recently, Erey (2021) proved the conjecture for forests without isolated vertices.
-In this paper we prove the conjecture and classify which graphs have $\avd(G) = 2n/3$.\\
+In this paper we prove the conjecture and classify which graphs have $\avd(G) = 2n/3$.
+We also use our bounds to prove the average version of Vizing's Conjecture.\\

 \textbf{Keywords:} dominating set, domination polynomial, average graph parameters.